 Past performance is not a guarantee of future results.
 Indices are not available for direct investment.
-Index performance does not reflect the expenses associated with the management of an actual portfolio.
+Index performance does not reflect the expenses associated with the management of an actual portfolio. a.
+Bloomberg Barclays US Corporate Bond Index. b.
+Bloomberg Barclays Municipal Bond Index.
 Yield curve data from Federal Reserve.
 State and local bonds are from the Bond Buyer Index, general obligation, 20 years to maturity, mixed quality.
 AAA-AA Corporates represent the Bank of America Merrill Lynch US Corporates, AA-AAA rated.
 A-BBB Corporates represent the Bank of America Merrill Lynch US Corporates, BBB-A rated.
-Barclays data provided by Barclays Bank PLC.
+Bloomberg Barclays data provided by Bloomberg.
 US long-term bonds, bills, inflation, and fixed income factor data © Stocks, Bonds, Bills, and Inflation (SBBI) Yearbook™, Ibbotson Associates, Chicago (annually updated work by Roger G. Ibbotson and Rex A. Sinquefield).
-Citigroup bond indices © 2014 by Citigroup.
-The BofA Merrill Lynch Indices are used with permission; © 2014 Merrill Lynch, Pierce, Fenner & Smith Incorporated; all rights reserved.
+Citigroup bond indices © 2016 by Citigroup.
+The BofA Merrill Lynch Indices are used with permission; © 2016 Merrill Lynch, Pierce, Fenner & Smith Incorporated; all rights reserved.
 Merrill Lynch, Pierce, Fenner & Smith Incorporated is a wholly owned subsidiary of Bank of America Corporation.

 This report was prepared by Gregory Saliba.

 20 years in Corporate Finance, Debt Capital Markets and Investment Management